 Any student becomes ineligible for all extracurricular activities upon receiving a failing mark in one subject until the grade becomes passing.
-Any student may appeal their eligibility status to the Eligibility Committee after a request has been made to the building's principal.
+Any student may appeal their eligibility status to the building's principal.

 An academically ineligible student may still participate in athletic practices, regular club meetings, and class field trips during the period in which that class meets.